 137 sq. ft.
 DIY building cost $450

-Constructing this A-frame tiny shed can also be a good teaching project for kids that would like to have their own space.
+Working on these tiny A-frame shed plans can also be a good teaching project for kids that would like to have their own space.
 Don’t you want them to learn something useful instead of staring at their mobile phones for the whole day?

 If you like camping under a tent, but also like to be in a cozy and warm environment at the same time, the A-frame shed plan combines both.
 The floor framing concept assures that the structure does not accumulate any humidity from the ground.